 - a.
-Log on to your MyCardinalConnect (https://sso.tvcc.edu/authenticationendpoint/ login.do?RelayState=%2Fstudent%3FhideProxyDialog%3Dfalse&/ #38;commonAuthCallerPath=%2Fsamlsso&). - b.
+Log on to your MyCardinalConnect (https://sso.tvcc.edu/ authenticationendpoint/login.do?RelayState=%2Fstudent %3FhideProxyDialog%3Dfalse&commonAuthCallerPath= %2Fsamlsso&forceAuth=false&passiveAuth=false&tenantDomain=carbon.super&sessionData - b.
 Select "Student Planning," - c.
 Select "My Progress." - d.
-Verify that the major listed is correct. - e.
-Review the list of courses remaining that you must take to complete your degree. - i.
-If any of this information is incorrect, or if you would like assistance with this process, visit the Advisement Center in person or through email at advising help (advisinghelp@tvcc.edu). - 2.
+Verify the major listed is correct. - e.
+Review the list of remaining courses required for degree completion. - If any information is incorrect, or if assistance is required with this process, visit the Advisement Center in person or through email at advising help (advisinghelp@tvcc.edu). - 2.
 Apply for graduation (p.
-177)
+180)